npaisley/Bash-DFT-Tools/README.md

 Aliasing the file in the cloned respository allows you to take advantage of any updates to the script by simpling pulling (using `git pull`) the repository.

 ## renderPovrayGraham.sh
+If you choose to render POVray files on a computecanada server this makes things simpler.
+Until this readme is updated again, look in the script itself for instrucions on how to use it.

 ## Tips
 ### Memory